-Eligible applicants for this program could include: (1) a broadband Internet service provider including any telecommunications company, cable television company, or wireless network provider that provides broadband Internet service; (2) a cooperative; (3) a political subdivision; (4) an Indian tribe.
-Applications from a political subdivision or an Indian tribe shall be made as part of a public-private partnership with a broadband Internet service provider.
+Eligible applicants for this program include:

+(1) a broadband Internet service provider including any telecommunications company, cable television company, or wireless network provider that provides broadband Internet service;

+- (2) a cooperative; - (3) a political subdivision;

+(4) a tribal government.
+Applications from a political subdivision or a tribal government shall be made as part of a public-private partnership with a broadband Internet service provider.